-Create a streaming distribution for your media files:
+Create an RTMP distribution for your media files:

-For more information about creating a download distribution using the CloudFront console, see Creating a Streaming Distribution Using the CloudFront Console.
+For more information about creating a web distribution using the CloudFront console, see Creating an RTMP Distribution Using the CloudFront Console.

-For information about creating a download distribution using the CloudFront API, go to POST Streaming Distribution in the Amazon CloudFront API Reference.
+For information about creating a web distribution using the CloudFront API, go to POST Streaming Distribution in the Amazon CloudFront API Reference.

 Configure your media player.
 For more information, see Configuring the Media Player.

-If you have trouble getting your content to play, see Troubleshooting Streaming Distributions.
+If you have trouble getting your content to play, see Troubleshooting RTMP Distributions.

-The following procedure explains how to create a streaming distribution using the CloudFront console.
-If you want to create a streaming distribution using the CloudFront API, go to POST Streaming Distribution in the Amazon CloudFront API Reference.
+The following procedure explains how to create an RTMP distribution using the CloudFront console.
+If you want to create an RTMP distribution using the CloudFront API, go to POST Streaming Distribution in the Amazon CloudFront API Reference.

-By default, you can create a combined total of 100 download and streaming distributions for each AWS account.
-To request a higher limit, go to http://aws.amazon.com/support/createCase?type=service_limit_increase&serviceLimitIncreaseType=cloudfront-distributions.
+By default, you can create a combined total of 100 web and RTMP distributions for each AWS account.
+To request a higher limit, go to https://aws.amazon.com/support/createCase?type=service_limit_increase&serviceLimitIncreaseType=cloudfront-distributions.

-To create a streaming distribution using the CloudFront console
+To create an RTMP distribution using the CloudFront console